Wall Panelling Cost

 Whether or not you decide to have your panels painted, it's likely that you'll want a fresh coat of paint on the rest of the room.
 This will get rid of any marks or mess from the panel installation and ensure the whole room looks as good as your new panels.

-The average cost to paint a room is £400 including the prep work, paint and labour costs.
-But it shouldn’t take longer than one or two days to complete.
+The average cost to paint a room is £400 including the prep work, paint, and labour costs.
+But it shouldn't take longer than 1 or 2 days to complete.

 If you'd prefer wallpaper instead, the cost of wallpaper installation typically starts from £300 depending on the size of your room.